DimitarSergeev/DimitarSergeev/README.md

 - 👋 Hi, I’m @DimitarSergeev
-- 👀 I’m interested in JS Front-End
+- 👀 I’m interested in REACT-JS Front-End
-- 🌱 I’m currently learning JS Web in SoftUni
+- 🌱 I’m currently JS GOD, PRO MAX ULTRA
-- 📫 How to reach me, at mail sergeev88@abv.bg
+- 📫 How to reach me, at mail dimitrsergeev49@gmail.com

 <!---
 DimitarSergeev/DimitarSergeev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.